 “The Duchess explained that she would like to be portrayed naturally – her natural self – as opposed to her official self.
 She struck me as enormously open and generous and a very warm person.”

 After initially feeling that it was going to be an unsmiling portrait later on Paul decided it was the right choice in the end to have her smiling – “that is really who she is”, he said.

 Reminiscing his emotions, Paul said initially he was thrilled to receive the commission but later on, he realized the importance of portrait – not just for him but for others also, so he was slightly nervous.

 He was keen to capture Catherine’s “charm, serenity and intelligence and sparkling green eyes”.

-The portrait features background of dark blue hue matching with Duchess’ dark blue pussy bow blouse.
+The portrait features a background of dark blue hue matching with Duchess’ dark blue pussy-bow blouse.